uixcem/uixcem/readme.md

 - 🔭 I’m currently working on expanding my knowledge of full-stack web development.

-- 🌱 I’m currently learning advanced CSS leading into SaSS and then Tailwind.
+- 🌱 I’m currently learning advanced CSS leading into SaSS.

 - ⭐ Also I am focused on learning Javascript then React.